 In Kansas City and throughout Kansas and Missouri, there are thousands of commercial vehicles and trucks on the road at any given time.
-Just think about all the different kinds of commercial vehicles you see every day -- UPS trucks, FedEx vans, semi-trucks/tractor-trailers, city buses, school buses, pizza delivery cars, taxicabs, Uber and Lyft vehicles.
-If you consider these along with all the unmarked business vehicles on the road, it's obvious that commercial vehicles and trucks are everywhere.
+Just think about all the different kinds of commercial vehicles you see every day -- UPS trucks, FedEx vans, semi-trucks/tractor-trailers, eighteen-wheelers, city buses, school buses, pizza delivery cars, taxicabs, Uber and Lyft vehicles.
+If you consider these along with all the unmarked business vehicles on the road, it becomes clear how prevalent commercial vehicles and trucks are on our roads.

 Causes of Commercial Truck Accidents